 - Family entertainment centre premises.

-Who can apply for licence?
+Who can apply for a licence?

 Only existing operating licence holders may apply for a gambling premises licence.
 Operating licences are issued by the Gambling Commission.